 What is The I.A.M.C.A.?

-- It’s your WEEKLY JOURNAL of “all things local”.
+- Your chapter’s homepage is your WEEKLY JOURNAL of “all things local”.
 Featuring local news & information, cultural arts, entertainment, events & activities, public interest programs & features, and much more!!

-- The go-to place to discover & connect with LOCAL & INDEPENDENT ARTISTS and JOURNALISTS.
+- The go-to place to discover & connect with exciting, new content from LOCAL & INDEPENDENT ARTISTS, JOURNALISTS and other content creators.

-- It’s a COMMUNITY HUB for “all things local”.
-The place to connect, discover events & activities near you, get involved, post bulletins/classifieds, find everything from new bandmates to local p-patches, car pools, & used item swaps, organize a parade, block party, community projects, and much more!!
+- It’s a COMMUNITY HUB for members to connect, discover local events & activities, get involved, post bulletins/classifieds, find everything from new bandmates, opportunities, to local p-patches, car pools, morning walk partners, hobby clubs, community forums to join or start, to used item swaps, organize a block party, community projects, discover or post upcoming workshops/classes/etc., and much more!!

 - The go-to place to discover & connect with LOCAL SMALL BUSINESSES.
 From Mom ‘n’ Pops to worker owned co-ops, public markets to handcraft artisans, small family farms to all manner of specialty trades & services.
 You’ll find them here!!